alacritty/alacritty/README.md

 ### Prerequisites

-1. Alacritty requires Rust compiler of **at least v1.18**.
+1. Alacritty requires most recent stable Rust compiler.
 If your distribution provides it as a package (e.g. `rust` on Arch Linux), install it with the package manager.
 Alternatively see below on how to install it with `rustup`.

     Note: **DO NOT** use the Homebrew Rust compiler on macOS (see FAQ for explanation).